FelixOnline/v2/content/articles/2010-9-1-the-camden-fringe-festival-2010.md

  - /arts/155/the-camden-fringe-festival-2010
 imported: true
 comments:
+ - value: >
- - vanessa lopez  These pictures are the most beatfiuul and so creative that Ive ever seen Your work is amazing  Im from WeslacoTx  Ive been looking for a photographer ever since I turned 5 mths and now that Im 2wks away from my due date its been so hard I hope one day u decide to open up a studio closer by bkuz there is nothing like that here Luv ur wrk  Celeste Clatterbuck  Hello I am 7 months prganent and really love your pictures I would love to get some pictures done with you I just need to know how much you charge Thank you
+     vanessa lopez - These pictures are the most beatfiuul, and so creative that I've ever seen.
+Your work is amazing.
+I'm from Weslaco,Tx.
+I've been looking for a photographer ever since I turned 5 mths and now that I'm 2wks away from my due date its been so hard.
+I hope one day u decide to open up a studio closer by bkuz there is nothing like that here.
+Luv ur wrk ,Celeste Clatterbuck - Hello I am 7 months <a href="http://zczgwcxlpac.com">prganent</a> and really love your pictures!
+I would love to get some pictures done with you.
+I just need to know how much you charge.
+Thank you

 # Article Taxonomies
 categories: